Founder and President

 Blue Rider founder Walter Josten has

-been producing motion pictures and television projects since 1984, films
+been developing, financing, producing and distributing motion pictures and television projects since 1984, films

 that reflect his unique artistic vision and dedication to entertaining a